gailzmicrosoft/SampleSecureApiApp/README.md

 If you downloaded or cloned the code locally and want to test the code locally first.
 You need to set up key vault policy to allow you to read the key and secret in the key vault.

-**Deploy Code from GitHub - Under construction**

-In your local solution directory, change directory to **Deployment**.
-Run PowerShell script `deploy_zipfile_github.ps1`.
-This step is being automated by the 'Deploy to Azure' (under construction and test).
-In future this step will not be needed.
-The code kept as debugging script.